Clinical TraininG

 Conferences

 Educational conferences are a key learning feature of our training program.
-Fellows participate in a variety of educational sessions as described below.
-They are expected to attend the regional Pacific Northwest Allergy Forum and national American Academy of Allergy, Asthma & Immunology (AAAAI) meeting and are expected to present their work when it is sufficiently mature.
+Fellows participate in a variety of educational sessions as described in our Education page.
+They are expected to attend the regional Washington State Society of Allergy, Asthma, and Immunology (WSSAAI) Northwest Allergy Forum and national American Academy of Allergy, Asthma & Immunology (AAAAI) Meeting and are expected to present their work when it is sufficiently mature.

 Scholarly and QI Activities